Updated on 2025-08-22 GMT+08:00

 kubectl is a command line tool for Kubernetes clusters.
 You can install kubectl on any node and run kubectl commands to operate your Kubernetes clusters.

-For details about how to install kubectl, see Connecting to a Cluster Using kubectl.
-After connection, run the kubectl cluster-info command to view the cluster information.
+For details about how to install kubectl, see Accessing a Cluster Using kubectl.
+After using kubectl to access a cluster, you can run the kubectl cluster-info command to view the cluster information.
 The following shows an example:

 Run the kubectl get nodes command to view information about nodes in the cluster.